July 1, 2018 - July 3, 2018

 We are pleased to announce the 4th Annual IIES Science and Policy Workshop hosted this year by the University of Edinburgh and held at the Edinburgh Centre for Carbon Innovation (ECCI).
 Participants will gain insight into the current research in the many fields of environmental science, policy and planning.
 And will have the opportunity to meet colleagues from our partner institutions and from external universities and agencies as well.
 For students, this is a chance to share their research and build potential collaborative relationships at an international level.

-DOWNLOAD Edinburgh 2018 Workshop Programme (Includes venue locations and maps)
+DOWNLOAD WORKSHOP PROGRAMME (Includes venue locations and maps)